Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 - Create a folder "step_definitions" within cypress/support and place step definition files there.
 Use /cypress/support/step_definitions/google-hello-world.js as a template.

-_Note: For me it was very important to put the things above in these specific directories since these were the only locations where my files were actually found and run properly by cypress & cucumber._
+_Note: For us, it was very important to put the things above in these specific directories since these were the only locations where my files were actually found and run properly by cypress & cucumber._

 To run the cucumber specs first open cypress with `npm run cypress:open` and click on the feature files.